Module adcp.webhook_supervisor

 return supervisor or sender

 Supervisor takes precedence when both are passed.
-Either alone is valid; both None opts out of auto-emit.
+Either alone is valid; both None disable SDK-managed delivery.
 Used by :mod:adcp.decisioning.webhook_emit to keep the call site polymorphic over the two surfaces (both expose send_mcp with compatible signatures).

 Classes